How to Use MATCH Function in Excel?

 Applying MATCH Function Between Two Columns in EXcel

-When you use the VLOOKUP function to look up a value from a dataset, if you delete or insert any column from that dataset, the function will not work.
+When using the VLOOKUP function to look up a value from a dataset, deleting or inserting any column from that dataset will break the function.

-In that case, you can use the MATCH function with VLOOKUP to do the task.
-Here, we used the following formula to look up the Sales value of a product.
+In that case, use the MATCH function with VLOOKUP to do the task.
+To look up the Sales value of a product, we can use the following formula:

 =VLOOKUP(G4,$B$4:$D$9,MATCH($F$5,$B$4:$D$4,0),FALSE)